kevyJose/number-to-words/README.md

 * Static files are served from src/main/resources/static.

-* CORS is enabled on the /convert endpoint to allow frontend interaction.

 * Some test-cases have been created.
 They are written in ConvertControllerTest.java file.

 * There is a document in the root of this repo, that justifies my approach, titled "the-approach.md".